Best Kayak For The Money

 Where Can I Buy A Cheap Kayak?

 You can also find cheap kayaks locally, such as in sporting goods stores, as well as in kayak outfitters where they may have used or ex-rental yaks for sale.
+Kayak reviews can also help you when searching, as this can give you an idea of the best brands and models to look out for.

 Can I Modify A Cheap Kayak For Fishing?